MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-consolidated-company-reporting.md

 You can consolidate:

 * Across companies that have different charts of accounts.
-* Companies that use different financial years and different currencies.
+* Companies that use different fiscal years and different currencies.
 * Either the full amount or a percentage of a company's financial information
 * Using different currency exchange rates in individual G/L accounts
 * Companies in other accounting and business management programmes